malcolmnewson/Simple-Budget---Seng-350/docs/M3/README.md

 open in webstorm, if config file is included...

 ### Functionality
 At present, the app consists of a login page where a list of users and admin are presented.
 Once a user is selected they are directed to that users history page.
-This page displays all purchases by that users in a separate table per category If the web user selects an admin they are just directed to a json file of that database document.
+This page displays all purchases by that users in a separate table per category and sorted in reverse date.
+If the web user selects an admin they are directed to a simple list of users.
+Eventually this will changed to allow the admin to create or delete users.

 ### User stories
 The user stories implemented for this code sprint are linked below.
 A user can log into their account by selecting their user name from the home page list of users.
-Once a user selects their account, they are directed to a history page that displays their purchases in each category.
-The first user story is fully implemented, but the second is not implemented to the details described in the user story.
-The history page just displays all of the purchases for that user in a table for each category, but without any sorting by date of purchase.
+Once a user selects their account, they are directed to a history page that displays their purchases in each category, sorted in reverse date order.

 [As a user I want to log into my account in order to access my data](https://github.com/seng350/seng350f19-project-2-1/issues/2)